Descending aorta

 In human anatomy, the descending aorta is part of the aorta, the largest artery, situated in the chest.
 It is the continued portion of the aorta immediately following the aortic arch.

 The descending aorta begins at the aortic arch and runs down through the chest and abdomen.
 The descending aorta anatomically consists of two portions or segments, the thoracic and the abdominal aorta, in correspondence with the two great cavities of the trunk in which it is situated.
 Within the abdomen, the descending aorta branches into the two common iliac arteries which serve the pelvis and, eventually, the legs.

 The ductus arteriosus connects to the junction between the pulmonary artery and the descending aorta in foetal life.
 This artery later regresses as the ligamentum arteriosum.

+Structure

+The descending aorta is made up of multiple parts that extend from the chest to the abdomen.
+The specific name changes depending on location.
+The descending thoracic aorta becomes the descending abdominal aorta once it reaches the diaphragm.
+It is preceded by the ascending aorta.

+The descending aorta is composed of three layers.
+The inner layers is the tunica intima which regulates blood pressure.
+The middle layers is the media, which moves blood in one direction.
+The outer layer is the adventitia which provides structure and support.

+The diameter of the descending aorta varies largely based on sex and age.

-= Function =
+Function

 The anatomical segments of the aorta.